sharmaeklavya2/theoremdep-source/includes/packing/2d-geom/nfdh/wide-bp-perf.md

 * **Theorem 2**:
 \[ m \le \ceil{\frac{\Rsize(I)}{\rho(W)}} \]

-In a 2D geometric bin-packing problem when rotations are allowed, we can assume without loss of generality that $w_i \ge h_i$ for each item $i$ and that $W \le H = 1$.
+In a 2D geometric bin packing problem when rotations are allowed, we can assume without loss of generality that $w_i \ge h_i$ for each item $i$ and that $W \le H = 1$.